 Who is allowed to fix bugs?

 Anyone who has accepted the CLA for the Gerrit Code Review project!
-If you feel like contributing and need a place to start you will always find bugs that need fixing, big and small, on the issue-tracker.
+If you feel like contributing and need a place to start you will always find bugs that need fixing, big and small, on the issue tracker.
+For more information on how the project uses the tracker, see the Issue Tracking documentation.

 Consider bugs in “accepted” state first since these have already been through triage.